 Apache Kafka is great at handling large volumes of data.
 You can set up a cluster as a data backbone, which gives you great scalability.
 You can then easily expand the cluster as needed without downtime.
 Kafka also stores messages on disk and replicates them within the cluster to reduce the risk of data loss when you encounter a hardware failure.

 Spark Streaming is a built-in component of Apache Spark.
-Spark Streaming can consume event streams from MapR Streams, Kafka, and many other systems.
+Spark Streaming can consume event streams from MapR Event Store, Kafka, and many other systems.
 By being a built-in component of Spark, Spark Streaming runs in-memory, and allows you to run ad-hoc queries on stream data.
 Spark Streaming can be more accurately described as “micro-batching,” or processing small amounts of batch information in quick bursts.

 Apache Storm is another popular event processing engine.
 Unlike Spark, Storm is a pure real-time event-based analytics engine, which makes it most useful in situations in which each event needs to be processed instantaneously.
 Storm actually processes each event as soon as it is delivered.

 Apache Flink works in-memory and is notable for its speed and scalability.
 Similar to Storm, it is a pure real-time event-based processing engine.
 The differences between the two are quite technical, having to do with such things as the way each ensures data reliability, the programming languages they support, and the capabilities of their respective APIs.
 Flink supports the Apache Storm API, to make the transition from Storm easy for developers familiar with Storm.